#6 Most Cited1,600+ citations/year

 Electrical documentation on construction sites centers on GFCI protection or the assured grounding program alternative.
 If you choose the assured grounding route, the documentation requirements are extensive:

-• Qualified person designation for electrical work
+• Competent person designation for electrical safety program

-• Training records for workers exposed to electrical hazards
+• Training records for electrical hazard awareness

 What Inspectors Look For